How do we judge offers and opportunities as legit or scams? What can we do to never get scammed again?

 A fraudulent or deceptive act or operation.

-Now, there’s a big difference in fraud or deception verses you didn’t use it properly.
+Now, there’s a big difference in fraud or deception verses you didn’t use properly.
 Those are two big differences.

 I’ll show you on my website, for example, I’ve got an “About Page” that talks a lot about me.
 I’ve got a life story.
 I’ve got all kinds of blog posts.
-That is an indication of trust.
+This is an indication of trust.

 If you go to a company website and they don’t have anything that shows who’s behind the company, almost always, it’s either a scam or poorly set up.